2018–19 Ukrainian Cup: Second Preliminary round (1/32)

-Third Preliminary round (1/16)
+Round of 32 (1/16)

-In this round lower placed 6 clubs from the Premier League will enter along with 14 winners of the previous round including 7 clubs from the First League and 7 clubs from the Second League.
+In this round lower placed 6 clubs from the Premier League will enter along with 14 winners of the previous round, including 7 clubs from the First League and 7 clubs from the Second League.
 The draw for this round was held 31 August 2018 at the House of Football in Kyiv.
 The round matches were played on 26 September 2018.